pelson/scitools.org.uk/documents/CLAs/SciTools-CLA.md

-"**Contribution**" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to the SciTools projects for inclusion in, or documentation of, any of the products owned or managed by the Met Office (the "**Work**").
+"**Contribution**" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to the SciTools projects
+<<DELETE: for inclusion in, or documentation of, any of the products owned or managed by the
+Met Office (the "**Work**")>>.
-For the purposes of this definition, "**submitted**" means any form of electronic, verbal, or written communication sent to SciTools projects or its representatives or members, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, the OpenWIS Association for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "**Not a Contribution**".
+For the purposes of this definition, "**submitted**" means any form of electronic, verbal, or written communication sent to the Met Office or SciTools projects or its representatives or members, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, SciTools projects for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "**Not a Contribution**".

-“**Met Office**” shall mean the OpenWIS Association Association Internationale Sans But Lucratif, a not-for-profit association established under the laws of the Kingdom of Belgium with its registered office at Ringlaan 3, Avenue Circulaire, B-1180, Brussels, Belgium.

-“**SciTools**” shall mean the ...
+“**Met Office**” shall mean the Met Office, an Executive Agency of the Department for Business, Energy & Industrial Strategy of the United Kingdom of Great Britain and Northern Ireland (“BEIS”), whose principal place of business is situated at FitzRoy Road, Exeter, Devon EX1 3PB, United Kingdom, for an on behalf of BEIS.

+“**SciTools projects**” shall mean tools made available through public channels such as the SciTools and SciTools-incubator GitHub organisation. <<TODO: Help with this>>

 “**Parties**” shall mean the Met Office and You.

-“**Working Day**” shall mean a day other than a Saturday, Sunday or public holiday in Belgium when banks in Brussels are open for business.
+“**Working Day**” shall mean a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.

-“**Data**” shall have the same meaning as set out in the Belgian law on the protection of privacy in relation to the processing of personal data (*Wet tot bescherming van de persoonlijke levenssfeer ten opzichte van de verwerking van persoonsgegevens / Loi relative à la protection de la vie privée à l'égard des traitements de données à caractère personnel*).
+“**Data**” shall have the same meaning as set out in the Data Protection Act 1998. <<TODO: GDPR>>

 ## 2. Grant of copyright license

-Subject to the terms and conditions of this Agreement, You hereby grant to the Met Office and to recipients of software distributed by the Met Office a perpetual, worldwide, non-exclusive, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works under the terms of the license specified for the SciTools project
+Subject to the terms and conditions of this Agreement, You hereby grant to the SciTools projects and to recipients of SciTools projects a perpetual, worldwide, non-exclusive, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works under the terms of the license specified for the SciTools project